galbiatidavide/Finite-Differences-Navier-Stokes/README.md

 # Finite Differences Navier-Stokes Solver

 This project implements a solver based on finite differences for the Navier-Stokes equations.
-The solver can be used on a default cubic geometry as well as on an inputed .stl orginal mesh for the brinkmann solver.

 ## **Requirements**